Poolman (film): Production

 It was announced in February 2022 that Chris Pine was set to make his directorial debut on the film, which he co-wrote the screenplay for with Ian Gotler.
 Pine will also star in the film alongside Annette Bening and Danny DeVito.
 Pine came up with the idea for the film during a conversation with director Patty Jenkins, who will serve as a producer.
 In May, Ariana DeBose and Jennifer Jason Leigh were added to the cast, with Matthew Jensen set as cinematographer.
-In July, DeWanda Wise joined the cast.
+In July, DeWanda Wise joined the cast replacing DeBose who left the project due to scheduling conflicts.

 Filming began in June 2022 in Los Angeles.
-The film moved to post-production by November 2022, with the distribution rights being sold by AGC International to Paramount Pictures and other companies for multiple countries outside the United States.
+The film moved to post-production by November 2022, with the distribution rights being sold by AGC International to Paramount Pictures, StudioCanal, Lionsgate Films and other companies for multiple countries outside the United States.
 The rights for the UK and Ireland were sold to Signature Entertainment.

+Release

+Poolman's world premiere took place at the 2023 Toronto International Film Festival on September 11, 2023.
+In December 2023, Vertical acquired the U.S. distribution rights to the film.

+The film was released in the United States on May 10, 2024.

+Reception

+Michael Rechtshaffen, writing for The Hollywood Reporter, called the film a "shrill misfire" and predicted that it would "likely have a tough time finding a home".
+Siddhant Adlakha from IndieWire opined that the film was "disastrous" and "[i]t's only 100 minutes long, but upward of 99 of those minutes are likely to be spent in silent boredom, if not irritated disbelief at being subjected to such guileless, artless nonsense".